-Key Audit Matter 1: IFRS 9 Expected Credit Losses How the matter was addressed in our audit Refer to Notes 2 and 9 to the Consolidation Financial Statements: The estimation of expected credit losses (ECL) on loans and advances is highly subjective and involves significant judgements and estimates.
-The key areas where we identified greater levels of management judgement and therefore increased levels of audit focus on the Group's ECL are: Model estimations - inherently judgmental Our procedures to address the risks included: Risk assessment: We performed detailed risks assessment procedures over loans and advances at amortized costs within the Group's financial statements.
-Control testing: We performed walkthroughs to identify the key systems, application and control used in the ECL process.
-We tested the relevant manual, general IT and application controls over key systems used in the ECL process.
-Key aspects of our control testing involved evaluating modeling and assumptions are used to estimate ECL, which involves determining Probation of Default ("PD"), Loss Given Default ("LGD") and Exposure at Default ("EAD").
+Key Audit Matter 1: IFRS 9 Expected Credit Losses

+Refer to Notes 2, 3 and 8 to the Consolidated Financial Statements

+The estimation of expected credit losses (ECL) on loans and advances is highly subjective and involves significant judgements and estimates.
+The key areas where we identified greater levels of management judgement and therefore increased levels of audit focus on the Group's ECL are:

+- Model estimations inherently judgmental modeling and assumptions are used to estimate ECL, which involves determining Probability of Default ("PD"), Loss Given Default ("LGD") and Exposure at Default ("EAD").
 ECL may be inappropriate if certain models or assumptions do not accurately predict default or recoveries over time or become out of line with experience or fail to reflect the credit risk of financial assets.
-As a result, certain IFRS 9 models and model assumptions are the drivers of complexity and uncertainty in the Group's calculation of the ECL estimate.
-Key aspects of our control testing involved evaluating the design and implementation and testing the operating effectiveness of the key controls over the: completeness and accuracy of the key inputs in the IFRS 9 model application of staging criteria model validation, implementation and monitoring selection and implementation of economic variables and controls over economic scenarios and probabilities calculation of management overlays • Economic scenarios - IFRS 9 requires ECL in an unbiased forward-looking basis reflecting a range of future economic conditions.
-Significant management judgement is applied in determining the forward-looking economic scenarios used as inputs to calculate ECL probability weightings associated with scenarios and the complexity of models used to drive the probability weightings. credit reviews that determine customers credit ratings used in the model.
-We involved our specialist to assist us in evaluating the appropriateness of the Group's impairment methodologies, including criteria used to determine significant increase in credit risks.
-We independently, assessed the assumptions underlying the probability of default, loss given default and exposure at default. • Qualitative adjustments - Adjustments, referred to as management overlays, to model driven ECL results are raised by management to address known model limitations or emerging trends as well as risk not captured by models.
+As a result, certain IFRS 9 models and model assumptions are the drivers of complexity and uncertainty in the Group's calculation of the ECL estimate. - Economic scenarios IFRS 9 requires ECL to be computed on an unbiased forward-looking basis reflecting a range of future economic conditions.
+Significant management judgement is applied in determining the forward-looking economic scenarios used as inputs to calculate ECL, probability weightings associated with each scenario, and the complexity of models used to drive the probability weightings. - Qualitative adjustments Adjustments, referred to as management overlays, to model driven ECL results are raised by management to address known model limitations or emerging trends as well as risks not captured by models.
 These adjustments are inherently uncertain and significant management judgement is involved in estimating management overlays.
-We evaluated the appropriateness of the Group's methodology for incorporating forward-looking information, management's overlays, and economic scenarios used along with the probability weighting applied to them.
-We assessed the adequacy of the disclosures, including key judgements, assumptions and sensitivity analysis related to uncertainty in estimating the ECL.